 I have a completely rational fear that Sweets is going to end up in a gator hole of his own making.
-If the Swamp Ghost doesn’t get him, it’s only a matter of time before one of the hundreds of bellowing male gators trying to court her does.
-You can hear the racket all the way from my uncle Josiah’s trailer.
-It sounds like the pits of hell have opened up from dusk to dawn.
-I’ve seen their dark forms gnashing against the barrier that Sweets constructed to make sure the Swamp Ghost can’t slither away.
-Entire congregations of them, hulking and sinewy, pining with frustration for her precious moon-white, bone-plated osteoderms.
+He’s got no objectivity anymore.
+It’s like he’s forgotten that the Swamp Ghost isn’t just a mysterious and mythical piece of folklore, she’s an aggressive apex predator.
+If she doesn’t get to him, it’s only a matter of time before one of the hundreds of bellowing male gators trying to court her does.
+You can hear the racket all the way from Uncle Josiah’s trailer.
+It’s like the jaws of hell have opened up.
+Entire congregations of suitors, hulking and sinewy, pine with frustration for her precious moon-white osteoderms.

-“Back to Josiah’s today?”
-Sweets asks, as he drives me home.
-I nod quietly.
-There was a customary love letter stuck under the ratty old windshield wipers of his pickup.
-I tried to tear it out of his hands to see who it was from but he stuffed it down the side of his seat before I could read it.
+I’m so caught up in gloomy scenarios I almost don’t notice the letter stuck under the ratty old windshield wipers of the pickup.
+Sweets sees me notice and grabs it first.
+I try to tear it out of his hands, but he stuffs it down the side of his seat before I can get to it.
+A love letter, no doubt.
 Girls love him.
 More so because he doesn’t seem to notice or care.
-I’m still feeling prickly.
-Even though it’s just me and him in his truck, I can feel that letter in between us.
+He’s much more interested in his alligators.

-“Come on, Lemon,” Sweets says in a moment of rare seriousness.
-“I don’t ask you about the boys mooning around your locker or trying to walk you to class.
+“Come on, Lemon,” Sweets says when he notices my sulky expression.
+“I don’t ask you about the boys hanging around your locker or trying to walk you to class.
 What are you so worried about?
 Nothing is ever going to change us.”

 “Come have dinner at Gran’s tonight,” he says.
 “She’d love to see you.
 Bring Josiah.”

-The outside of my uncle’s trailer is filled with tubs of worms.
-Huge tubs that shimmer and stink in the sun.
-He’s already returned for the day with his catch.
+The outside of Uncle Josiah’s trailer is filled with huge tubs of worms that shimmer and stink in the sun.
 The worms boil around in quivering masses of tangled annuli.
 Thousands of them burrowing in and out of each other helplessly.

-Sweets leaves and Josiah and I set to sorting.
 I’ve been helping him for so long that I know exactly how much a handful of worms weighs.
 Sometimes I check myself with the scale for the satisfaction of it, but I never need it.
 This makes Josiah proud.
-He says it’s proof I’ve got worm fiddling blood.
+He says it’s proof I’ve got worm-fiddling blood.

-“How’s that crazy brother of mine?”
-Josiah asks.
+“How’s that crazy brother of mine?” he asks.

 “He had his glass eye out when I left,” I say.
-“But he’s offered to donate a pig to the school barbeque.”
+“But he’s offered to donate a pig to the school barbecue.”